zaani12/Lab-crud-basic/README.md

 - Pagination
 - Search (AJAX)
 - data base : have 2 tables task and project (seeders)
-- ajouter un filtre par projet
+- add  a filtr by broject